nop0x07bc/bapl-class-language/report/README.md

 ### Lambda expressions and Functions
 A lambda expression creates a callable closure.
 A closure consists of an _environment_ with _parameters_, _local_ and _free_ variables.
 Upon creation of a closure all _free_ variables are copied into the closure environment.
-When calling a closure the formal _parameters_ are copied into the closure environment.
+When calling a closure the formal _parameters_ are copied into the closure environment from the stack.

 A lambda expression has the following syntax: